Rats produce a foul odor because they spend most of their days exploring sewers, drains, and trash cans, accumulating bacteria and foul smells.

 Moreover, the presence of a dead rat is likely to attract other pests and insects, including:

-This can further compound the already bad situation, and it might continue the existing smell and create a new, persistent smell in your home.
+This can further exacerbate an already difficult situation, and it might continue the existing smell and create a new, persistent smell in your home.
 So, it pays to know how to remove a dead rat.

 Can You Smell Rats In Your House?